rehandalal/therapist/docs/configuration/action-definitions.rst

     This can be a single string or a list of strings of UNIX filename patterns.
     Files that match *any* of the patterns will never be passed through to the command through ``{files}``.

+:working_dir:
+    This is a path to a directory that will be used as the working directory when running the action.
+File paths sent to the action will be rewritten relative to the new working directory.
+This is useful when the action needs to be run not from the project root (or the directory where ``.therapist.yml`` resides).